goelp14/Hacky-Holidays-2020-Writeups/README.md

 ### SANTA'S LOCATION (50 POINTS)

 This one was painful.
 Really just guess and check until find the exact coordinates of Santa's Location.
-You can tell you are narrowing in by simply checking Santa's profile from the first challenge (it tells you how far away you are from santa.
+You can tell you are narrowing in by simply checking Santa's profile from the first challenge (it tells you how far away you are from santa).
 I found that Latitude of 65.395 and Longitude of -20.942 was 9 meters away.
 I figured that the street name wouldn't be anything crazy so the flag was Brekkugata.

 Flag: Brekkugata